shantoroy/shantoroy.github.io/_posts/2020-12-12-intro-to-basic-git-commands-and-github-4-beginners.md

 * You will need username and password when you enter the `git push` command.
 If you want to avoid entering username and password each time you push, you should add SSH key (I will describe that process in a seperate post).

 That's it for today.
-I will add some other deatils
+You should be able to use Git commands and Github based on today's short directions.
+I will add some other deatils in a separate post.
+Stay tuned!!!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk3MTA2MDE0OSwtMTc1NDcxOTU3NSwxNz
+eyJoaXN0b3J5IjpbLTE2NzA1NTMyMjgsLTE3NTQ3MTk1NzUsMT
-E5Njk2MDM0LDM3MjEzNDgxM119
+cxOTY5NjAzNCwzNzIxMzQ4MTNdfQ==
 -->